freenet/web/hugo-site/content/faq/index.md

 # What is the status of Freenet? {#what-is-the-status-of-freenet}

-As of June 2024, we are very close to getting the network up; see our [news page](https://freenet.org/news) for regular status updates.
+As of September 2024, we are very close to getting the network up; see our [news page](https://freenet.org/news) for regular status updates.
 In the meantime you can already [experiment](https://docs.freenet.org/tutorial.html) with building a decentralized app to test on your own computer.